Planar orthogonal polynomials and boundary universality in the random normal matrix model: Introduction

-In contrast with the above results, the study of orthogonal polynomials on the real line has a long history.
-Here, we should mention the classical orthogonal polynomials associated with the names of Hermite, Laguerre, Jacobi, Gegenbauer, Chebyshev, and Legendre.
-The study of more general orthogonal polynomials in weighted $L^2$-spaces on the line is associated with the names of Chebyshev, Markov, Stieltjes, Szeg{\H{o}}, Bernstein, and Akhiezer, to just mention a few.
-The structure of general orthogonal polynomials on the line is rather rigid with the appearance of a three-term recursion relation, which has to do with the fact that multiplication by the independent variable is self-adjoint on the weighted $L^2$-space.
-This fact is important, and is used in many approaches to the asymptotics of orthogonal polynomials.
-If one considers measures supported on more general curves, however, there is no analogue.
-In fact, if the orthogonal polynomials with respect to arc length measure on an analytic curve $\Gamma$ satisfy a three-term recursion formula, then $\Gamma$ is necessarily an ellipse, including the symmetric and specialized cases of a circle a line, respectively \cite{Duren}.
-For planar orthogonal polynomials, even finite term recursion formulas occur only rarely \cite{Putinar}.
+We wish to contrast the above-mentioned results with the more classical study of orthogonal polynomials on the real line $\R$.
+Here, the earliest work is associated with Legendre, Jacobi, Chebyshev, Hermite, Laguerre, and Gegenbauer, with further contributions by Markov, Stieltjes, Szeg{\H{o}}, Bernstein, and Akhiezer.
+The structure of orthogonal polynomials on the line is rather rigid with the appearance of a three-term recursion relation, which comes from the fact that multiplication by the independent variable is self-adjoint on the weighted $L^2$-space.
+Analogous rigidity applies to the orthogonal polynomials on the unit circle $\T$ as well.
+These facts are basic in many of the standard approaches to the asymptotics of orthogonal polynomials, see e.g. \cite{simonbook1, simonbook2}.
+Going beyond measures supported on the line or the circle, the rigidity is lost (except in some special cases, including arc length measure on ellipses \cite{Duren}).
+For planar orthogonal polynomials, recursion formul\ae{} are rare, even if we allow any finite number of terms \cite{Putinar}.

-The above-mentioned results of Szeg{\H{o}} and Carleman for the orthogonal polynomials in $L^2(\Gamma,\diffs)$ and $L^2(\Omega,\diffA)$ do not need any three-term recursion formula and lead to a different direction of development.
-Given the similarity with the work presented here, we wish to highlight some results in this direction.
-We first describe Szeg{\H{o}}'s result.
-Let $\{P_0,P_1,\ldots\}$ denote the sequence of orthogogonal polynomials in $L^2(\Gamma,\diffs)$, which have